Your Castle. Your Keep. Your Rock. Protect It.

-Getting the right coverages in your homeowners insurance policy isn’t just a luxury, it’s a necessity.
+Getting the right coverages in your home insurance policy isn’t just a luxury, it’s a necessity.
 But, if you’re like most people, you don’t exactly spend your free time moonlighting as an insurance agent.
 So what do you do?

-We help homeowners in North Carolina, Virginia, South Carolina, and all up and down the eastern seaboard, so no matter what you’re thinking about, we’ve probably been there, seen it, and helped someone just like you.
-Why don’t we help you with the first part, the education, and then see about the second part later.
+We help homeowners throughout the entire eastern seaboard, so no matter what you’re thinking about, we’ve probably been there, seen it, and helped someone just like you.
+So let’s help you with the first part, the education, and then see about the second part later.

 At heart, homeowners insurance is about protecting your home, your possessions, the buildings on the land around your home, and protecting you from lawsuits and other forms of liability exposure.